Blue0Tech/GPCE/README.md

 ## extract

-Extracts an archive to a destination directory.
+Extracts a zip archive to a destination directory.

 ### syntax